Have you heard about The French Paradox?

 Plus, it sort of doubles up as a primer.
 It has a slight blurring effect that helps to make large pores, wrinkles and other imperfections smaller.
 That makes your makeup go on smoother and gives it a helping hand at evening out the skintone.

 Now, if only Caudalie could add a bit more of antioxidants to it.
-But, I guess you can always use it with an antioxidant rich serum?
+Resveratrol is awesome, but your skin needs more than that.
+I guess you can always use it with an antioxidant rich serum?
 I don’t know about you, but I like to have options. 🙂